micahp/finetuned-photo-gen/decisions/upgrade-gallery-video-support-2025-07-25.md

+### [Decision 3]: Implement Lazy Loading for Gallery Tabs
+**Timestamp (UTC):** 2025-07-25T21:00:00Z
+**Scope:**
+• `src/app/dashboard/gallery/page.tsx`

+**Change Summary:**
+1. Modified the gallery to fetch data only when a tab (Images or Videos) is active, preventing unnecessary loading of all assets at once.
+2. Introduced `useRef` hooks (`imagesFetchedRef`, `videosFetchedRef`) to track the fetched state of each tab's data, avoiding redundant API calls on tab switching.
+3. Ensured a loading indicator is displayed on each tab while its content is being fetched for the first time.

+**Rationale:**
+• Addresses a significant performance bottleneck where all images and videos were being fetched on page load, leading to a poor user experience for users with large galleries.
+• Improves initial page load time and reduces unnecessary data transfer.

+**Alternatives Considered:**
+- Full infinite scrolling implementation — deferred in favor of this quicker, high-impact change.
+True infinite scrolling will be addressed as a separate, more involved task.

+**Trade-offs / Risks:**
+- This is an intermediate step.
+While it improves performance significantly, users with very large galleries (1000+ items) may still experience some sluggishness within a single tab.

+**Follow-ups / TODOs:**
+- Implement full infinite scrolling for a more robust solution.

+**Source Prompt(s):**
+“we gotta be smarter about how these thumbnails load. can't wait for every single image to load before going to the video tab like what the heck”

+### [Decision 2]: Align Gallery UI and Add Video Detail Modal
+**Timestamp (UTC):** 2025-07-25T20:15:00Z
+**Scope:**
+• `src/app/dashboard/gallery/page.tsx`

+**Change Summary:**
+1. Replaced the `Button`-based image/video toggle with a `Tabs` component to align with the Video Generation page's UI.
+2. Implemented a detailed view modal for videos, achieving feature parity with the image gallery.
+3. The modal displays the video player, prompt, generation parameters, and other metadata.
+4. Includes actions for downloading, copying the prompt, and sharing the video.

+**Rationale:**
+• Fulfills user request for UI consistency across related pages.
+• Improves user experience by providing detailed inspection capabilities for generated videos, matching the functionality available for images.

+**Alternatives Considered:**
+- Linking to a separate page for video details — rejected as a modal view provides a faster, more integrated experience without leaving the gallery context.

+**Trade-offs / Risks:**
+- Marginally increased component complexity in `gallery/page.tsx` is an acceptable trade-off for the significant feature enhancement.

+**Follow-ups / TODOs:**
+- None for this specific change.

+**Source Prompt(s):**
+“Design for image vs video toggle should match video gen page toggle.
+We should have feature parity on gallery page for images and video.”

 ### [Decision 1]: Add video support to Gallery & Recent-Activity
 **Timestamp (UTC):** 2025-07-25T18:42:00Z
 **Scope:**
 • `src/app/api/dashboard/stats/route.ts`
 • `src/app/dashboard/page.tsx`
 • `src/app/dashboard/gallery/page.tsx`

 **Change Summary:**
 1. Dashboard stats API now returns latest videos and merges them with images into a unified `recentActivity`.
 2. Dashboard UI renders video rows with an icon, thumbnail poster and external link.
 3. Gallery page gains a Images / Videos tab, fetches `/api/video/gallery`, re-uses filters, and displays inline `<video>` previews.

 **Rationale:**
 • Users requested one place to view/manage generated videos (Decision log 2025-07-25).
 • Unifying the activity feed keeps dashboards consistent and surfacing videos alongside images improves discoverability.

 **Alternatives Considered:**
 - Separate “Video Gallery” route — rejected to avoid nav clutter.
 - Keeping activity feed image-only — rejected as inconsistent UX.

 **Trade-offs / Risks:**
 - Slightly heavier dashboard query (two additional DB calls) — mitigated with limits + combined post-processing.
 - Initial gallery video tab lacks bulk actions & modal; staged for follow-up.
+(Now resolved)

 **Follow-ups / TODOs:**
-- Finish parity features for video list (bulk delete, share, details modal).
+- ~Finish parity features for video list (bulk delete, share, details modal).~ (Completed)
 - Add Playwright e2e covering tab switch + playback.
 - Remove legacy SSE code once CI passes (`fal-log-subscriber`, `/api/fal/stream`).

 **Source Prompt(s):**
 “implement the next two open tasks in context summary … COMMIT”